 - Keto: You can easily convert this recipe to a low carb cheesecake, suitable for a keto diet.

-For the crust skip the cookies and use 1 cup almond flour + 1 heaping tbsp cocoa powder and 1 tbsp xylitol and the same quantity of melted butter.
+For the crust skip the cookies and use 1 cup almond flour + 1 heaping tablespoon cocoa powder and 1 tablespoon xylitol and the same quantity of melted butter.

 For the filling substitute the sugar with ½ cup xylitol or ¾ cup erythritol.
 The rest is all the same.